 Kidney stones can obstruct urine flow and lead to a kidney infection, which may result in sepsis.
 Often mistakenly referred to as blood poisoning, sepsis is a severe and potentially fatal response by the body to an infection.
 It affects and can be fatal to millions, necessitating prompt recognition and swift treatment to improve chances of survival.

-What are kidney stones, anyway?
 Urine contains many substances that ordinarily don’t pose any threat as they pass.
-The most common include those listed below:
+The most common include:

 – A crystalline compound called uric acid